 When we moved into this house we were downsizing from a larger one to a much smaller one.
-My stubborn behind.
+Honestly, if any of you are struggling financially and thinking of making a change to try and manage your finances a little better, it’s recommended to try downsizing your living arrangements, you might also find you have wealth tied up in your home of current, that you could have access to!
+My stubborn behind kept this through our downsize.
 (I’d really like to say ass there but I don’t know how y’all will feel about that?
 Do you consider ass cussing?
 To me it’s sort of mid way.
 There are a lot of lesser words I can not stand and you will never hear come out of my mouth.
 Ass doesn’t really bother me though.
 Especially in that context.
 Placing ass after the stubborn just emphasizes the depth of my stubbornness don’t you think?
 It’s so descriptive.
 So, now that I have typed ass five times, I’m consider deleting this whole train of thought.
 Will they think I am terrible now?
 I’m still the exact same person.
 They just know I say ass now.
 Whoops.
 That makes 6.

 Am I fired?

 So anyhow… I kept this huge apothecary style cabinet.
 I knew if I parted with it I’d never get anything like it again.
 At the time, the only space and wall it fit on in the entire house was in Austin’s room.
 There it sat.
 Languishing.
 Covered in boy stuff.
 Rubber bands, pocket contents, deodorant and etc’s…

 SEE?
 Poor thing.
 It was like; “Shannon when are you going to get me out of here?”

 It certainly was not being used to it’s full potential.
 Oh, I thought about painting it a few times but Austin was so anti change and could give a fig about having me do anything in his room so I put my energies elsewhere.